 - 1 teaspoon minced fresh oregano or 1/4 teaspoon dried oregano

-- Cut top half off loaf of bread; set aside.
-Carefully hollow out bottom of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).
+- Preheat oven to 350°.
+Cut top half off loaf of bread.
+Carefully hollow out both halves of loaf, leaving a 1/2-in. shell (discard removed bread or save for another use).

-- In a bowl, combine the remaining ingredients; mix well.
-Spoon into bread shell; replace top.
+- Combine remaining ingredients; mix well.
+Spoon into bottom bread half, mounding as necessary; replace top.
 Wrap in foil.
-Bake at 350° for 25 minutes or until cheese is melted.
+Bake until cheese is melted, about 25 minutes.
 Slice and serve warm.
-Yield: 12 servings.